Top five Kansas State storylines of fall camp

 1. ADRIAN MARTINEZ'S TRANSITION

-We haven't seen Adrian Martinez practice yet.
-He was active for the last couple of Spring, but he still wasn't 100 percent.
-That is just when he began to throw to some of his teammates in front of the coaches.
+Media hasn't seen Adrian Martinez practice yet.
+He was active for the last few workouts in the Spring, but he still wasn't 100 percent.
+That is when he first began to throw to some of his teammates in front of the coaches.

 Wednesday is the first football practice before the season and the first time he will be able to turn it loose in that setting for Kansas State.
-A lot of the expectations being heaped on the program will fall on his shoulders and his ability to be smarter with the football.
+A lot of the expectations being heaped on the program will fall on his ability to be smarter with the football.

 From a playmaking standpoint, he probably provides the Wildcats with even more upside than what we saw from Skylar Thompson.
 However, Thompson played well within the confines of the offense, kept improving and was great with ball security.

-Can Martinez mimic that and maintain his explosive ability through the air and with his legs?
+Can Martinez mimic that while maintaining his explosive ability through the air and on the ground?
 Time will tell, but our first glimpses of it will come in August with the first batch of practices.

 ***Subscribe to K-StateOnline by clicking here***